websanco/liferay-learn/docs/dxp/latest/en/site-building/optimizing-sites/building-a-responsive-site/building-responsive-layouts-with-the-grid-fragment.md

 ![Using the Grid Fragment you can customize the layout options for different screen sizes.](./building-responsive-layouts-with-the-grid-fragment/images/04.png)

 Consider the following example.
-The 'Services' section of your insurance company website provides potential customers an overview of the services you offer.
+The Services section of your insurance company website provides potential customers an overview of the services you offer.
 This section uses a series of Card Fragments (A) inside a three-modules Grid Fragment (B), with information for three different services.

 ![You can customize your content layout combining the Grid Fragments with other Fragments.](./building-responsive-layouts-with-the-grid-fragment/images/01.png)